 Woe Is Me!
-"My Family Won't Let Me Pursue My Passion.
-What Do I Do?"
+“My Family Won’t Let Me Pursue My Passion.
+What Do I Do?”

 PR: Hi, fellow aspiring artist, I completely get the struggle of choosing a creative profession in an Indian household that predominantly gives horrible career advice and has no idea what the world looks like from our perspective.
 I would recommend looking at writing jobs or production jobs where you get to explore creativity and find a way to take acting lessons on the side.
 You can finish the course you’re doing and look for writing jobs in cities where you might find acting lessons as well (Delhi/Mumbai).

-Other than that, coming from someone who has had to fight with my parents for almost three years while working with friends on small film projects, I’d say there is hope.
-Cause now they have ended up supporting my career choices.
+Other than that, coming from someone who has had to fight with their parents for almost three years while working with friends on small film projects, I would say there is hope.
+Because now, they have ended up supporting my career choices.

 RN: My response to this is based solely on the fact that it’s just been a year since you discovered this new passion.
 It’s a great thing to find something you love, and there’s arguably nothing more nourishing for the soul.
 But I’d first suggest looking closely at your passion first — what made you want to pursue acting so badly?
 Is it coming from a place of wanting to feel lost in a story or a character and perform?
 You said you want to perform “in front of a camera” and that gives me pause — is this really about acting, or is it about aspiring to a certain image?
 If you’re really keen on acting, why not try theatre?
 It’s a space that gives you an opportunity to actually hone your skills, understand your limitations, and hone your craft in a way that doesn’t involve as much of the darkness associated with trying to make it big in the movies.
 Which is not to say that it’s not a worthy goal to have.
 You should absolutely pursue your dream — but just be strategic about it.
 I would hate so sound exactly like your family — but while they’re wrong in dismissing your passion, they’re right in wanting you to have security.
 Play your cards right and maybe, you can have both.